Vesthimmerland Municipality: Aars Municipality

-The municipality covers an area of 223 km², and had a total population of 13,284 (2005).
+The municipality covers an area of 223 km^{2}, and had a total population of 13,284 (2005).
 Its latest mayor was Knud V. Christensen, a member of the Conservative People's Party (Det Konservative Folkeparti) political party.

 Farsø Municipality

-The municipality covered an area of 201 km², and had a total population of 7,991 (2005).
+The municipality covered an area of 201 km^{2}, and had a total population of 7,991 (2005).
 Its last mayor was H. O. A. Kjeldsen, a member of the Venstre (Liberal Party) political party.

 Løgstør Municipality

 The municipality, including the island of Livø, covered an area of 218 km², and had a total population of 10,270 (2005).
 Its last mayor was Jens Lauritzen, a member of the Venstre (Liberal Party) political party.

 Aalestrup Municipality

-The municipality covered an area of 176 km², and had a total population of 7,631 (2005).
+The municipality covered an area of 176 km^{2}, and had a total population of 7,631 (2005).
 Its latest mayor was Rigmor Sandborg.

 The main town and the site of its municipal council was the town of Aalestrup.
 The municipality was located on the eastern shores of the area known as Himmerland, a part of the Jutland peninsula; the western border of the municipality was partially defined by the waters of Lovn's Broadening (Lovns Bredning).